Configuring the Session / Cookie settings.

 The period of time before the cookie expires and the session is destroyed.
 This is overriden by remember_me_duration when the remember me box is checked.

-The period of time before the cookie expires and the session is destroyed when the remember me box is checked.
-Setting
+The period of time before the cookie expires and the session is destroyed when the remember me box is checked, a user

 -1 disables this feature entirely.